 Alicia Dewey is attending Mount Ida College and is majoring in Veterinary Technology.
 This is her 7th year at Summer Arts at CSW.
 Alicia spends most of her time with Art Squad and also teaches make up and art squad dance.
 She enjoys working with younger kids and teaching dance.

-Toby Dewey will be teaching Theatre of the Absurd this summer, a class near and dear to his heart.
-After being an arts administrator for over thirty years and director of Urban Improv for nineteen, he has experienced the absurdity of life at many levels.Toby especially looks forward to collaborating with the students in the class who will bring their own vision, insight and creativity to a new wacky piece of absurdist theatre.
+Toby Dewey will be teaching Theatre of the Absurd this summer.
+After being an arts administrator for over forty years and director of Urban Improv for 25, he has experienced the absurdity of life at many levels.Toby especially looks forward to collaborating with the students in the class who will bring their own vision, insight and creativity to a new wacky piece of absurdist theatre.
 Toby is the Founding Director of Summer Arts at CSW.

 Peter Diamond returns to Summer Arts for his third summer.
 Throughout the Boston area, he has written and directed award-winning plays and musicals for actors as young as 7 and as old as 60.
 Currently, he is the choreographer and assistant director of the Freelance Players troupe in Newton, MA.
 Other achievements include presenting his original plays in the Boston Playwrights' Theatre's "New Noises" Festival and the Boston Theatre Marathon's "One-Minute Sprints"; producing three festivals of new plays written by youth; and directing a production of Neil Simon's Brighton Beach Memoirs.
 This summer, he looks forward to directing the musicals and coaching young theatre-makers.